bazelbuild/bazel/site/docs/support.md

 at any time without prior notice.
 Features that are documented but marked *experimental* are also subject to change at any time without prior notice.

-The Skylark macro and rules language (anything you write in a `.bzl` file) is still subject to change.
-We are in the process of migrating Google to Skylark, and expect the macro language to stabilize as part of that process.
-The rules language is still somewhat experimental.
+Bazel's extension language Skylark (anything you write in a `.bzl` file) is still subject to change.
+We are in the process of migrating Google to Skylark, and expect the language part to extend macros to stabilize as part of that process.
+Adding rules with skylark is still somewhat experimental.

 Help keep us honest: report bugs and regressions in the [GitHub bugtracker](https://github.com/bazelbuild/bazel/issues).
 We will make an effort to triage all